Design history · Contemporary Japanese identity

 Influence & legacy

 Sato’s most visible legacy is Uniqlo itself.
 The 2006 identity was the design component of a business transformation that took Uniqlo from Japanese domestic leader to global Top-3 apparel retailer; the identity survived that expansion essentially unchanged.
-Few contemporary identities have operated across so many countries and scales with so little variation.

 His bilingual typographic integration practice has influenced how Japanese brands approach global identity: not as separate Japanese and English identities, but as a single typographic system that works across both scripts.
 The approach is now standard in Japanese global-facing brand work.